akshay260520000/FHIR_Framework/README.md

     }

 ```
-- If you want more examples with more nested structures and more compplex json files then you can look into Config_files folder.
+- If you want more examples with more nested structures and more compplex json files then you can refer Config_files folder.

 ## Features